lllyasviel/Fooocus/readme.md

 Compared to the previous API project [Fooocus-API](https://github.com/mrhan1993/Fooocus-API), there are major changes:

+You can get a guide [here](./docs/migration.md) if you use the previous API project.

 - Remove the task queue and no longer maintain a separate queue
 - Full use of Fooocus' generated code
 - Can start at the same time as WebUI